FlashDrag/cyclebay/README.md

 - As a Shopper, I want to be able to have a personalized user profile so that I can view my personal order history and order confirmations, and save my payment information
 - As a Shopper, I want to be able to save the products I want to buy later so that I can keep track of them
 - As a Shopper, I want to be able to view my wish list so that I can see what I want to buy later
-- As a Shopper, I want to be able to unsubscribe from the newsletter so that I can stop receiving emails from the store.
 #### Epic: Sorting and Searching
 - As a Site User, I want to be able to sort the list of available products so that I can easily identify the best-rated, best-priced and categorically sorted bikes.
 - As a Shopper, I want to be able to sort a specific category of products so that I can find the best-priced or best-rated product in a specific category or sort the products in that category by name